salilab/imp_coding_tutorial/doc/mainpage.md

 `required_dependencies` and `optional_dependencies` can also be used to make use of 3rd party libraries.
 See [the IMP manual](@ref extdepends) for more information.

+(For reference, the whole file is also available [at GitHub](https://github.com/salilab/imp_coding_tutorial/tree/master/modules/foo/dependencies.py)).

 # Source control {#sourcecontrol}